brian-dawn/enoki/README.md

 Because `+` takes two arguments, and we only supplied 1 we get back a function that takes one argument and adds `1` to it.

+Lambdas are defined just like they are in JavaScript, except you can omit the parenthesis for lambdas that take zero arguments.

+    my-cool-add-fn = (a, b) => +(a, b) some-other-fn = => 3

+JavaScript interop is simple.
+Simply surround source code in backticks `\`` and it will get spat out into the target source.

+    my-fancy-println = (a) => `console.log(a)`

+The compiler won't mangle names in JS output, except in the case where it does.
+For example if you use `+`, `-`, `/`, `*`, or anytime you use kebab case like in the above examples it will get converted to a JS friendly name.

+    foo-bar-baz becomes foo_bar_baz
+    +, -, *, / become add, sub, mul, and div respectively

 ## Usage

 First compile the compiler: